MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/resolve-upgrade-problems.md

 You can also work around configuration service startup issues after a failed upgrade.

-Select the required tab for the steps to take to recover from a failed upgrade when the failure occurs in an unpredictable manner:
+Select the required tab for the steps to recover from a failed upgrade when the failure occurs in an unpredictable manner:

 # [During a prerequisite check](#tab/Phase1)